Rsclub22/email-unsubscribe-link-scraper/README.md

 ## License

+Copyright 2023 Philipp Wagner

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.